junxit/us-congress-bills-112/metadata.md

 - 2012-06-18 — Placed on the Union Calendar, Calendar No. 385.
 - 2012-06-18 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 112-537.
 - 2012-06-18 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 112-537.
+- 2012-06-19 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.